 Non-Credit Continuing Ed.

 Continuing Education Credit Information

-This seminar is open to the public and offers 6.5 PDHs to professional engineers and 6.5 HSW continuing education hours to architects and landscape architects in most states, including Iowa.
-Educators and courses are not subject to preapproval in Iowa.
+This seminar is open to the public and offers 6.5 PDHs to professional engineers and 6.5 HSW continuing education hours to architects in many states, including Iowa.
+Educators and courses are not subject to preapproval in Iowa and neighboring states.

-This seminar offers a non-credit continuing education opportunity to construction contractors.
-It has not been approved by any state contractor licensing entity.
+This event also offers a non-credit continuing education opportunity to contractors.
+It has not been reviewed by any state contractor licensing entity for course approval.

 Attendance will be monitored, and attendance certificates will be available after the seminar for most individuals who complete the entire program.
 Attendance certificates not available at the seminar will be mailed to participants within fifteen business days.